Different Ways of Seeing the World

 The school of Classical Realism is one of the most coherently organized and enduring of ways of seeing the world.
 With its roots in the Renaissance (and revived institutionally in 19th C French painting academies), it values rigorous training to master perspective, rendering, and other technical skills needed to create an illusion that mimics reality on a 2-D surface.

 Classical Realism lives on today, as do all the schools mentioned here.
-I've experienced it at Toronto's Academy of Realist Art and with Julia Aristides at Seattle's Gage Academy.
-Its focus includes a planned, analytic approach to painting.
-Traditional methods are followed for accurate measurement, perspective, proportion, rendering of form, light and shadow, etc. Typical training includes many hours of copying from plaster casts and live models, first done only in black and white (graphite or carbon), then moving on to paints and colour.
+I've experienced training in this manner of painting at Toronto's Academy of Realist Art and with Julia Aristides at Seattle's Gage Academy.
+Its focus includes a planned, analytic approach.
+Traditional methods are followed for accurate measurement, perspective, proportion, rendering of form, light and shadow, etc. Typical training includes many hours of copying from plaster casts and live models, first restricted to black and white (graphite or carbon), then moving on to paints and colour.
 Skill, patience, accuracy and practice are emphasized in applying traditional rules and methods to create art that looks realistic.
-Those rules and methods work!
-I confess to wanting these techniques, not to become a Realist painter, but because I wanted to follow my own path without defaulting to lack of them.
+Those rules and methods work.
+But I confess to wanting these techniques, not to become a Realist painter, but because I wanted to follow my own path without defaulting due to to lack of them.

 Photorealism-Hyperrealism